 Watching his efforts revealed what a difficult task it really was.
 Getting down to the ponds to collect the salt seemed easy enough, but bringing it back was another task.
 Having two heavy objects hanging from either shoulder, swinging in opposite directions while attempting to walk on a slippery surface, requires a lot of balance, poise and concentration.
 As well as that, having to carry them uphill across a thin, wooden beam…well, that’s just silly.
 Nevertheless, Tu managed it after only a couple of attempts, although not without a few slips and stumbles.
 I was just thankful that I didn’t have to do it, because we would have been there all day!

-The first few attempts involved the fish taking the bait and happily swimming off while I waited unknowingly at the other end of the fishing rod like a complete idiot.
+The first few attempts involved the fish taking the bait and happily swimming off while I waited unknowingly at the other end of the fishing rod like an idiot.
 Clearly, fishing involved a lot more awareness than I realised.
 I was instructed to keep an eye out for the ‘killing time’ and pounce as quickly as possible, without giving the fish any chance to escape.
 Strangely, it sounded a lot like fighting to me.
 In past fights, I have struggled with a habit of not recognising or taking advantage of that ‘killing time’ and backing out, letting my opponents recover or get away.
 I have always known that I have lacked that natural aggression or killer instinct that you’d think would be an essential attribute for a fighter, and have to remind myself to work on developing it.
 It’s something that I’ve spoken about in recent posts (including this one on my eighth fight and this one, called ‘Does Fighting Change You?‘), and it relates not only to fighting, but my personality in general, although fighting is certainly helping me to work on it.
-Master Toddy knows this, and perhaps he was testing me with this exercise.
-Whether that was the case or whether we were just fishing for the sake of fishing, I was quite enjoying it, even though I wasn’t particularly good at it.
+Whether this was a conscious exercise in that or just fishing for the sake of fishing, I was enjoying it, despite being pretty bad at it.

 See below for a gallery of pictures (click to enlarge).